Allyx Therapeutics

 Grant in 2019

 The University of Massachusetts Medical School (UMMS), founded in 1962 and located in Worcester, Massachusetts, is dedicated to providing affordable, high-quality medical education with a focus on increasing the number of primary care physicians in underserved areas.
-Recognized by U.S. News & World Report as a leading institution for primary care education, UMMS aims to enhance health and wellness in diverse communities both locally and globally.
-The university is committed to innovation in education, research, healthcare delivery, and public service, while its assets are managed by an executive team to support its mission effectively.
+The institution aims to advance health and wellness in diverse communities both locally and globally through its commitment to education, research, healthcare delivery, and public service.
+Consistently recognized as a leading medical school for primary care education, UMMS plays a vital role in shaping healthcare professionals and addressing public health challenges.

 University of Vermont